MurtazaSFakhry/Color-Hunt-GUI-/README.md

 1. Choose an Image
 2. Click on 'Find Colors'
-3. Copy the Colors that used the most in the picture.
+3. Copy the Colors that is used the most in the picture.